Hydroxymethylglutaryl-CoA reductase

-The 3 substrates of this enzyme are (R)-mevalonate, CoA, and NAD^{+}, whereas its 3 products are 3-hydroxy-3-methylglutaryl-CoA, NADH, and H^{+}.
+The substrates of this enzyme are mevalonic acid, coenzyme A, and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are 3-hydroxy-3-methylglutaryl-CoA (HMG-CoA), reduced NADH, and two protons.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is (R)-mevalonate:NAD^{+} oxidoreductase (CoA-acylating).
 Other names in common use include beta-hydroxy-beta-methylglutaryl coenzyme A reductase, beta-hydroxy-beta-methylglutaryl CoA-reductase, 3-hydroxy-3-methylglutaryl coenzyme A reductase, and hydroxymethylglutaryl coenzyme A reductase.